-Mortar coating is considered the strongest among all epoxy floors, which is why it is commonly used in heavy-product industrial areas.
-It can also be used to repair cracks in floors before lying another kind of epoxy floor coating.
+Mortar coating is considered the strongest among all epoxy floors and is commonly used in heavy-product industrial areas.
+It can also be used to repair cracks in concrete floors before laying another kind of epoxy floor coating.

 Terrazzo Epoxy Floor Coating

-Terrazzo epoxy coating is decorative and easy to maintain; that is why it is mostly used in commercial building entrances like offices, schools, banks, and hotels.
+Terrazzo epoxy coating is decorative and easy to maintain.
+It is primarily used in commercial building entrances like offices, schools, banks, and hotels.

 Graveled Epoxy Floor Coating